nhtua/hitarget-it/README.md

 # Hello my targets! - HiTarget

-**hitarget-it** is an Ansible playbook collection for HiTarget configuration and deployment. `hitarget` was design with 3 main components:
+**hitarget-it** is an Ansible playbook collection for HiTarget configuration and deployment. `hitarget` was designed with 3 main components:

 - [hitarget-api](https://github.com/nhtua/hitarget-api): the backend api is written in Python 3.6 using FastAPI, which processes all logic of this TODO list app
 - [hitarget-ui](https://github.com/nhtua/hitarget-ui): the frontent UI is written in Javascript using VueJs 3.x